 Students interact through their coursework and through activities such as those sponsored by the Biology Club.

 Effective Fall 2017, students pursuing the B.S. in Biology at MCLA will enroll in the general Biology major or a Biology major with a concentration (a sequence of coursework targeted to a specific field) in Pre-Medical Professions, Pre-Veterinary, or Biotechnology.
 For concentrations in Pre-Physician Assistant, Pre-Physical Therapy, Pre-Occupational Therapy, Medical Technology and Sport Medicine, see the Health Sciences major offered by the Biology Department.
-The department also offers a major in Community Health Education.
+The department also offers a major in Public Health and Community Health Education.

 Students are strongly encouraged to observe professionals in their fields of interest and to participate in independent research, internships and/or other experiences that emphasize independent work and demonstration of professional skills.
 Students can start working with faculty on research projects as early as their first year at MCLA, and many present their findings at local and regional research conferences.
 A number of local institutions regularly host MCLA interns, and other internships can be established based on a student’s area of interest.

 Graduates of MCLA are currently enrolled in a variety of programs of advanced study, including medicine, veterinary medicine, pharmacy, plant biology, biotechnology and education.
 Others are employed in research labs, medical facilities, high schools, governmental agencies and other settings.

 For more information contact Biology Department Chair Dr. Justin Golub.